 The Patient Safety Collaboratives (PSCs) are key delivery partners of the national programmes.
 PSCs are hosted by Academic Health Science Networks, and have expertise in supporting safer care initiatives, working across organisational boundaries, coaching teams, building capability, measuring change and supporting improvement approaches.

-They do this by working with all health and care settings, such as maternity units, emergency departments, mental health trusts, GP practices and care homes in the following areas:
+They do this by working with all health and care settings, such as maternity units, mental health trusts, care homes and Integrated Care Systems.

 The delivery of the safety improvement programmes is shaped by the following key enablers: